-6 dead, many missing in Germany floods
+7 dead, many missing in Germany floods

-BERLIN (AP) — At least six people have died and several people are missing in Germany after heavy flooding turned streams and streets into raging torrents, sweeping away cars and causing some buildings to collapse.
+BERLIN (AP) — At least seven people have died and several people are missing in Germany after heavy flooding turned streams and streets into raging torrents, sweeping away cars and causing some buildings to collapse.

-Police in the western city of Koblenz said in a tweet Thursday that four people had died in Ahrweiler county, and about 50 were trapped on the roofs of their houses awaiting rescue.
+Police in the western city of Koblenz said Thursday that four people had died in Ahrweiler county, and about 50 were trapped on the roofs of their houses awaiting rescue.

 Six houses had collapsed overnight in the village of Schuld.
 “Many people have been reported missing to us,” police said.

+Schuld is located in the Eifel, a volcanic region of rolling hills and small valleys southwest of Cologne.

+The full extent of the damage in the region was still unclear after many villages were cut off by floodwater and landslides that made roads impassable.
+Videos posted on social media showed cars floating down streets and houses partly collapsed in some places.

-Authorities have declared an emergency in the region after days of heavy rainfall.
-Large parts of western and central Germany, as well as neighboring countries have experienced widespread damage.
+Authorities have declared an emergency in the region after days of heavy rainfall that also affected large parts of western and central Germany, as well as neighboring countries, causing widespread damage.

 Police said an 82-year-old man died after a fall in his flooded basement in the western city of Wuppertal, which was among the hardest-hit.

-A fireman drowned Wednesday during rescue work in the western German town of Altena, and another man was missing in the eastern town of Joehstadt after disappearing while trying to secure his property from rising waters, authorities said.
+A fireman drowned Wednesday during rescue work in the western German town of Altena and another collapsed during rescue operations at a power plant in Werdohl-Elverlingsen.
+One man was missing in the eastern town of Joehstadt after disappearing while trying to secure his property from rising waters, authorities said.

+Rail connections were suspended in large parts of North-Rhine Westphalia, Germany’s most populous state.
+Governor Armin Laschet, who is running to succeed Angela Merkel as chancellor in this fall’s German election, was expected to visit the flood-hit city of Hagen later Thursday.

 Relentless rains through the night worsened the flooding conditions in eastern Belgium, where one person was reported drowned and at least another was missing.